 An interchange will provide safer access to Aht'Wy Plaza residents and local businesses.

-A full grade separated interchange is planned for the east entrance with design expected to be completed next winter.
-Once the Nez Perce Tribe secures funding for construction, the project can go to bid soon after.
+With the awarding of the grant, construction could start as soon as late 2021.
 After the structure is built, the Idaho Transportation Department will assume ownership and maintain it as part of the public transportation system.Read More

-The four lanes of highway below will be separated by concrete barrier, eliminating the existing median, turn lanes and acceleration lanes, to make room for ramps in ITD right of way and avoid environmental impacts.
+The four-lane highway will be separated by concrete barrier, eliminating the existing median, turn lanes and acceleration lanes, to make room for ramps in ITD right of way and avoid environmental impacts.
 North of the interchange, the grassy median will remain.
 Retaining walls will be built to support the elevated ramps.

 The audit team issued a final report in February 2019 detailing several options to improve safety.
 The report shows that, based on crash data from 2008 to 2018, 1 percent of crashes statewide results in a fatality.
 Near the plaza, that rate jumps to 9 percent.
 The trend continues for other types of crashes resulting in injuries ranging from incapacitating to suspected but not visible.Final report and ITD response